hartenthaler/hh_imprint/README.md

 4. Rename the folder to `hh_imprint`
 5. Login to **webtrees** as administrator, go to <span class="pointer">Control Panel/Modules/Website/Footers</span>, and find the module.
 It will be called "Imprint".
 Check if it has a tick for "Enabled".
 6. Click at the wrench symbol and add all desired information fields
+7. Maybe you like to deactivate the module "contact information" (depending whether you have activated this in the imprint module).
-7. Finally, click SAVE, to complete the installation.
+8. Finally, click SAVE, to complete the installation.

 <a name="upgrade"></a>
 ## Upgrade